Welcome to Owls Class!

 Owl class is taught by Mr Dennis and Mrs Pugh.
 Learning in Owl class is supported by Mrs Feddon.

-This term our topic is The Tudors and we are already really enjoying learning about this fascinating period in history.
-We will be learning all about the Tudor monarchs, Tudor houses and what life was like for everyday people in Tudor times.
-This unit feeds into our Literacy and we will be creating newspaper articles, non-chronological reports and biographies of some key characters from Tudor times.
-As part of our learning, we will be visiting Bowes Museum to for a Tudor immersion day where we will make a Tussie Mussie, learn a Tudor dance, help a maid prepare for a banquet as well as create some Tudor art.
+This term our topic is The Ancient Egyptians and we are already really enjoying learning about this incredibly interesting period in history.
+We will be learning all about the Ancient Egyptians including their gods, ceremonies and what life was like for everyday people in Egyptian times.
+This unit feeds into our Literacy and we will be looking at stories from other cultures and.
+As part of our learning, we will be visiting Tullie House Museum to for a Egyptian immersion day where we will be meeting an Egyptian, handling artifacts from the period and learning all about the mummification process.

 It's been a fantastic start to the year and we've learned so much already across all areas of the curriculum.
 In English, we have started to create our non-chronological reports on the Tudors as well as looking to write autobiographies and biographies of Tudor monarchs We can't wait to head off on our trip to Bowes museum for our Tudor immersion day.
 In Maths, we are learning all about place value and the number system, Roman numerals and negative numbers.
 We are developing lots of new skills and techniques which are helping us with our problem-solving and reasoning skills.